-Swede proper can be purple, white or yellow-skinned, with white or yellowy-orange flesh.
+It can be purple, white or yellow-skinned, with white or yellowy-orange flesh.
 The flesh deepens in colour when cooked.

-What the Scots call “neeps” is cooked Swede.
+What the Scots call “neeps” is cooked swede.

-As for Turnip.
-All Swede will need peeling.
+All swede will need peeling.

 “A motion was made that a Bounty of Fifty Pounds be given to Mr Reynolds for his Introduction of the turnep rooted Cabbage not heretofore made use (of) in this Country, but more especially for his particular attention to the views of this Society by divulging his Discoveries to the World through their means.”